 - You go days sometimes months without even thinking of studying.

 These are common occurrences in any normal learning routine, but why does it happen?
 For starters, we don’t exactly have the best attention span in the animal kingdom.
 An average goldfish has a longer attention span than a human being.
 However, the upside to this is that we are incredible multi-taskers.
 Now, if multitasking were as effective in language learning as intense concentration, then we wouldn’t have the problem of falling behind on our studies.

 What Is The Don’t Break The Chain Technique?

 Language shouldn’t be thought of as a singular thing.
-What I mean by that is that we should be looking for different aspects in the language as we start to learn it – personality, grammar, accent, sounds, etc. All of these things contribute towards a language.
+What I mean by that is that we should be looking for different aspects of the language as we start to learn it – personality, grammar, accent, sounds, etc. All of these things contribute to a language.
 So when you’re linking your chain there should always be diversity in your language learning routine.